strimzi/proposals/021-special-repository-for-st-clients-based-on-example-clients.md

  - `InternalKafkaClients` (based on `test-client` image)
  - `example clients` (from [Strimzi client-examples](https://github.com/strimzi/client-examples)).

 The plan is to remove the `InternalKafkaClients` and keep only `example clients`.
+The `test-client` is not sufficient anymore, it can create single producer/consumer, send/receive messages and then we can assert result - we are stuck here, and we need to wait until a producer/consumer is finished.
+With `example clients` we are able to do a lot more - create a continuous job for sending messages with delay, _stack_ the producers to create a _traffic_,  add extra configuration, use different types of producer/consumer (for Bridge, Kafka, ...) and many more.

 ## Motivation